 Isabel Oakeshott is the Sunday Times’ Political Editor and a commentator on BBC One’s Sunday Politics show.
 In 2012, Isabel won Political Journalist of the Year at the UK Press Awards.
 It followed her exclusive story about the former energy… Read more

-Tom Newton-Dunn is The Sun’s Political Editor.
+Tom Newton-Dunn is The Sun’s former Political Editor.
 Tom can sometimes be seen previewing the newspapers on Sky News.